How to Find a Good Mechanic

 By following these eight simple tips, you can find a good, reliable auto mechanic or auto repair shop to help you save money and get your vehicle back on the road fast.

-8 Tips for Finding a Trustworthy Mechanic Near You
+8 Tips for Finding a Trustworthy Mechanic near You

-Tip #1: Learn the basics
+Tip #1: Learn the Basics

-If a mechanic is going to diagnose the problem and recommend a way to fix it, unless you know the basics of how a car works and likely problems (plus ballpark costs), you’ve got no way of knowing the true extent of the repair.
+If a mechanic is going to diagnose a problem and recommend a way to fix it, unless you know the basics of how a car works and likely problems (plus ballpark costs), you’ve got no way of knowing the true extent of the repair.

-Tip #2: Choose where to take your car
+Tip #2: Choose Where to Take Your Car

-Get recommendations from people you know and look online to find the best auto mechanic near you.
-Directories and tools such as Angie’s List can also be useful to help you put together a list of options you can then start to refine.
+After getting a general understanding of your vehicle, it’s time to determine where you should take your car in for repairs by researching dealerships and local independent repair shops.
+Get recommendations from friends and family and look online to find the best auto mechanic near you.
+Directories and tools such as Angi (formerly Angie’s List) can also help you put together a list of options you can then start to refine.

-Tip #3: Check their credentials
+Tip #3: Check Their Credentials